Frequently Asked Questions

 • areas such as sexual ethics.

-• LM-A is not departing from the confession of faith as articulated in the Theses of Agreement, but rather seeks to uphold it in its fullness.
+• LM-A is not departing from the confession of faith as articulated in the unaltered Theses of Agreement, but rather seeks to uphold it in its fullness.
 Disunity and division are being foisted upon us by the attempt to introduce contradictory teachings in the one church body which is theologically and confessionally impossible.
 The Theses of Agreement states that ‘where a difference in teaching or practice is a departure from the doctrine of the Bible, such difference cannot be tolerated, but must be pointed out as an error, on the basis of clear passages of Holy Writ, and if the error is persisted in, in spite of instruction, warning, and earnest witness, it must at last lead to a separation’ (TA I.4a).

 After many years of persistent instruction, warning and earnest witness, we recognize that the LCA is continuing down a path that is a departure from the doctrine of the Bible, and therefore our own confession compels us to separate.
 We therefore believe this action is a godly one which is required of us, as St Paul writes in Romans 16:17: ‘I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them’ (see also Titus 3:10).